 David Wheat (Ph.D.
 Vanderbilt University, 2009) is a historian of Colonial Latin America, the Caribbean, and the early modern Iberian Atlantic world.
 His research interests include migration and diaspora, ports and maritime networks, and cross-cultural exchange.
-Wheat’s first book project, Atlantic Africa & the Spanish Caribbean, 1570-1640, is under contract with the Omohundro Institute of Early American History & Culture.
+Wheat’s first book project, Atlantic Africa & the Spanish Caribbean, 1570-1640, is forthcoming with UNC Press, published for the Omohundro Institute of Early American History & Culture.
 His research has been supported by the Fulbright Institute of International Education, the Conference on Latin American History, and the National Endowment for the Humanities.

 - “The Spanish Caribbean in the Colonial Period.”
 In Oxford Bibliographies in Latin American Studies, ed.
 Ben Vinson (New York: Oxford University Press, 2012). (web link)